TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti_wisunfan/apps/border_router_nanostack_tirf/README.md

 Broadcast Channel Mask (applicable on Border Router side alone) - all 129 channels as defined by Wi-SUN FAN PHY spec Network Name - Wi-SUN Network
-Security - Enabled (we dont support disabling security for debug purposes at this point)
+Security - Enabled (we dont support disabling security for debug purposes at this point) Rapid Join - Enabled (optimizes trickle and RPL timers for faster network join; recommended for networks of ~50 or fewer devices)
 * On modifying any of the above parameters, save the changes and proceed to build the example.

 Advanced Runtime Region and PHY Configuration